docarray/docarray/docs/advanced/document-store/benchmark.md

 ```{tip}
 Sqlite backend is omitted from the plot as it is too slow to fit into this figure
 ```

-If you're playing around on a dataset with less than 10k Documents, you can use default DocumentArray as-is (i.e. `memory` as storage) to enjoy the best quality for nearest neighbor search with reasonable time latency (less than 20 ms).

-If your dataset does not fit in memory, and you **do not** care much about the speed of nearest neighbor search, you can use `sqlite` as storage.

 AnnLite is a good choice when indexing/appending/inserting speed matters more than the speed of finding by vectors.
 As AnnLite is a local monolith package that does not follow a client-server design, hence it avoids all network overhead.